prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 ### Delta metric type

 It is useful to be able to distinguish between delta and cumulative metrics.
-This would allow users to understand what the raw data represents and what functions are appropiate to use.
+This would allow users to understand what the raw data represents and what functions are appropriate to use.
 Additionally, this could allow the query engine or UIs displaying Prometheus data apply different behaviour depending on the metric type to provide meaningful output.

 As per [Prometheus documentation](https://prometheus.io/docs/concepts/metric_types/), "The Prometheus server does not yet make use of the type information and flattens all data into untyped time series".
 Recently however, there has been [an accepted Prometheus proposal (PROM-39)](https://github.com/prometheus/proposals/pull/39) to add experimental support type and unit metadata as labels to series, allowing more persistent and structured storage of metadata than was previously available.
 This means there is potential to build features on top of the typing in the future.